anhr/loadScriptNodeJS/README.md

 	options: followed options is available

-		onload: function () The onload event occurs when a script has been loaded.
+		[onload]: function () The onload event occurs when a script has been loaded.
 Default is undefined.

-		onerror: function ( str ) The onerror event occurs when an error has been occured.
+		[onerror]: function ( str ) The onerror event occurs when an error has been occured.
 Default is undefined.

 			str: error details

-		appendTo: The node to which the new script will be append.
+		[appendTo]: The node to which the new script will be append.
 Default is head node.
+		[tag]: The script's tag attributes.
+Optional.
+			name: tag name.
+Default is 'script'
+			[attribute]: tag attribute.
+Optional.
+				name: attribute name.
+Default is 'type'
+				value: attribute value.
+Default is 'text/javascript'

 #### [Examples](https://raw.githack.com/anhr/loadScriptNodeJS/master/index.html)
 ```